 The results of your search will change as records are updated and added to the database.
 You may see records added or removed from future responses.
 Results may also return in a different order.
 You can change sorting behavior by applying a sort parameter to your request.

 Search API returns a maximum of 100 records per request while the Scan API allows you to scroll through all records that meet your criteria.

 The query parameter is not supported in the Scan API.

-Yes, the initial response includes the number of records that meet your criteria and a scroll_id that can be used to return the records.
+The initial response includes the number of records that meet your criteria.
+Use the Insights API to preview detailed counts.